What is Revaluation Account?

 What is Revaluation of Assets and Reassessment of Liabilities?

-During the admission of a new associate partner, it is always better to determine whether the assets of the enterprise are mentioned in the books at their current values.
+During the admission of a new partner, it is always better to determine whether the assets of the enterprise are mentioned in the books at their current values.
 If the assets are overstated or understated, these are to be revalued.
 Few points that explain why revaluation of assets and reassessment of liabilities are important.

-- Reassessment of liabilities is done so that the liabilities are recorded in the books at their appropriate values
+- Reassessment of liabilities is done so that the liabilities are recorded in the books at their appropriate values.

 - Now and then, there may also be some assets and liabilities of the enterprise that stay unnoticed and unrecorded.
 These also have to be added into the books of the enterprise.
-For this cause the enterprise has to outline the Revaluation Account
+For this cause the enterprise has to outline the Revaluation Account.

-- The profit or loss on revaluation of each asset and liability is moved to this a/c and its balance is transferred to the capital account of the old partners in their old profit sharing ratio
+- The profit or loss on revaluation of each asset and liability is moved to this A/c and its balance is transferred to the capital account of the old partners in their old profit sharing ratio.

-- To put it in other words, the revaluation a/c is credited with the rise in the value of each asset and decrease in its liabilities; it is a profit and is debited with a decrease in the merit of assets and increase in its liabilities is debited to revaluation a/c, it is a loss.
-Correspondingly, unrecorded liabilities are debited and unrecorded assets are credited to the revaluation account
+- To put it in other words, the revaluation A/c is credited with the rise in the value of each asset and decrease in its liabilities; it is a profit and is debited with a decrease in the merit of assets and increase in its liabilities is debited to revaluation A/c, it is a loss.
+Correspondingly, unrecorded liabilities are debited and unrecorded assets are credited to the revaluation account.

-The above mentioned is the concept that is explained in detail about the Revaluation of Assets and Reassessment of Liabilities for the class 12 Commerce students.
+The above mentioned is the concept that is explained in detail about the Revaluation of Assets and Reassessment of Liabilities for the Class 12 Commerce students.
 To know more, stay tuned to BYJU’S.